esper-io/dev-docs/docs/home/console.md

 #### Uninstall

 Selecting **Uninstall** removes the app from the device.
-When you click Uninstall, a panel will slide in from the right side of the screen.
+When you click **Uninstall**, a panel will slide in from the right side of the screen.

 ![Reboot](./assets/NewConsole/AppUninstallconfirm.png)